• Skip to primary navigation

 Bowl of Shrimp, Spinach and Goat Cheese Penne.

 This is one of my favourite pasta dishes, it combines lemony shrimp with creamy goat cheese, some baby spinach and leeks.
 Toasted pine nuts are thrown in for some added texture and a bit of crunch to the dish.
-All of the ingredients come together to create a pasta dish full of delicious flavours.
+All of the ingredients come together to create a pasta dish full of delicious flavours and textures.

 This Shrimp, Spinach and Goat Cheese Penne is perfect as a weeknight dinner.
 Though the ingredient list might seem a little long, the process is very simple.